ucsb-cs8/w20/_info/syllabus.md

 Lecture and lab attendance is highly encouraged as they are factored into your final grade in the course.
 You are adults and are responsible for your learning.
 I expect you to come to all classes and labs, since this is an essential part of your education.
 This is also your time to engage with the material and ask your questions.
 During class, you will work alone and in groups to work through problems and answer questions.
 On some days, the groups will be asked to turn in their in-class work.
 If you were absent, you miss the opportunity for the points on that in-class assignment or iclicker questions.

 I recognize that some absences (e.g., minor illnesses, mishaps, etc.) are unavoidable.
-Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest two grades from everyone's homework/in-class assignment grades.
+Litigating whether each of these is "excused" or not isn't a good use of anyone's time, so instead we just drop the lowest grades from everyone's homework/in-class assignment grades (drop the lowest homework and two lowest in-class activities).
 In this way, absenses (or failure to turn in homework) does not unduly penalize your grade unless it becomes excessive.

 The participation portion of your grade will also include providing good answers on Piazza and engaging with the various activities that the instructor will provide throughout the quarter (e.g., online surveys).
 _Disrespectful, unprofessional, and otherwise inappropriate behavior can be grounds for receiving a zero for participation in this course._